 echo "</pre>";

-This code should produce two arrays, one for youths and the other one for children.
+This code should generate two arrays, one for youths and the other for children.

 Array